apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 In fact, the RunInference API is designed flexibly to allow you to use any custom machine learning models.
 You only need to create your own `ModelHandler` or `KeyedModelHandler` to handle how the ML models are loaded from a location that the pipeline can access and how to use these models to run the inference.

 A simple example can be found in [this notebook](https://github.com/apache/beam/blob/master/examples/notebooks/beam-ml/run_custom_inference.ipynb).
-The `load_model` method is created to load the models using a popular `spaCy` package while `run_inference` shows how to run the inference on a batch of examples.
+The `load_model` method shows how to load the model using a popular `spaCy` package while `run_inference` shows how to run the inference on a batch of examples.

 ### Use multiple models